What is a TXDOT/TXDMV Number?

 Requirements to Register for a TXDOT Number

-- Commercial motor vehicles (or a combination of vehicles) with a gross weight, registered weight, or gross weight rating exceeding 26,000 pounds.
+- Commercial vehicle or combination gross weight, registered weight or gross vehicle weight rating (GVWR) over 26,000 lbs.

-- Operator of vehicles designed to transport 15 or more passengers and the driver.
+- Operating a vehicle designed to transport 15 or more passengers (including the driver).

-- Operates a commercial vehicle in Texas but is not a US citizen.
+- Operating a commercial vehicle in Texas as a non-U.S. citizen.

 Minimum Insurance Requirements